kwoncy2020/dysarthria_stroke_auto_detection/README.md

-"# for the stroke detection"
+# for the stroke detection